mdn/content/files/en-us/mdn/writing_guidelines/writing_style_guide/code_style_guide/javascript/index.md

 ### Spacing

 Both spacing and indentation are [enforced by Prettier](https://prettier.io/docs/en/index.html).
-In particular, follow the following rules:
+The following rules are notable:

 - Separate A control or a loop statement from its opening parenthesis with a space.
 E.g., `if () { ... }` and `for (...) { ... }`.
 There should also be a space between its closing parenthesis and the opening curly brace.
 - Include spaces between operators and operands, parameters, etc. For example, this is more readable: